-Any Practitioner submitting a voluntary resignation must submit the request to the Performance Improvement Department in writing at least thirty (30) days prior to the effective date of the voluntary resignation.
+Any Practitioner or APP Staff submitting a voluntary resignation must submit the request to the Medical Staff Office in writing at least thirty (30) days prior to the effective date of the voluntary resignation.
 The request is then submitted to the Credentials Committee, MEC and the Board for their information.